 The Independent to shutter print edition in March, has sold the tabloid paper i to Johnston Press

-Owner Alexander Lebedev said the publisher is now ’embracing an exclusively digital future’ that includes launching a new subscription app, adding foreign bureaus
+Owner Evgeny Lebedev said the publisher is now ’embracing an exclusively digital future’ that includes launching a new subscription app, adding foreign bureaus

 The Independent, which just this week launched new a version of its mobile / tablet app, confirmed that it would be shuttering the print edition of its daily newspaper to go with a digital-only strategy.
 The company, owned by Evgeny Lebedev, also said it has a deal to sell its tabloid newspaper, i, to Johnston Press plc.